Veigar Páll Gunnarsson: Return to Stabæk

 On 30 November 2009, Stabæk confirmed that Veigar had signed a contract with his former club.
 Veigar himself stated that he felt that Nancy had destroyed his career by not letting him play, but that he was looking forward to returning "home" to Stabæk.

 Vålerenga

 On 30 July 2011, Stabæk and Vålerenga reached an agreement, which later led to controversies.
 Veigar signed a contract with Vålerenga until the end of 2014.

-After a spell at Stabæk, Veigar returned to his youth-club Stjarnan in 2013, and signed a four-year contract with the club.
+After another spell at Stabæk, Veigar returned to his youth-club Stjarnan in 2013, and signed a four-year contract with the club.

 International career

 Veigar made his debut for Iceland in a January 2001 friendly match against Uruguay at the Millennium Super Soccer Cup in India.
 He has been capped 33 times since and has scored six goals.